MadsMoldrheim/Robotics-project-ELE306/README.md

   > Elias
 - For the complete system: Model your complete robot system using URDF and visualize the robot in Gazebo, including:
-  1. Your robot arm(s) mounted on your mobile platform
+  ~~1.
+Your robot arm(s) mounted on your mobile platform~~
   2. Your mobile platform, with wheels, sensors etc

+  Basically done men avhengig av en feil som eg ikkje får løst i 2 ^
 - For the robot arm(s): Demonstrate controlling your robot arm(s) in Gazebo over ROS from Matlab, by following along a trajectory calculated in Matlab, or controlled using your differential kinematics implemented in Matlab.
 - For the mobile robot(s): Demonstrate controlling your mobile robot platform in Gazebo over ROS from Matlab.

-**5. Optional, if relevant: Control a physical UR, Turtlebot, or other robot using coordinates calculated with your Matlab code through ROS.**